-- Undertake a review of street furniture and public realm to design out areas that require herbicide treatment. - Ensure that any new environmental improvement schemes and adopted open spaces do not require herbicide maintenance. - Adopt the Plantlife guidance on changes to verge maintenance. - Reduce the need for the use of herbicides by adopting other viable alternatives and integrated weed control management system, including mechanical and non-chemical treatments. - Make modifications and changes to maintenance regimes to enable achievement of the Plant life guidance.

-• Develop best practice and offer advice and maintenance services to others.
+- Undertake a review of street furniture and public realm to design out areas that require herbicide treatment. - Ensure that any new environmental improvement schemes and adopted open spaces do not require herbicide maintenance. - Reduce the need for the use of herbicides by adopting other viable alternatives and integrated weed control management system, including mechanical and non-chemical treatments. - Make modifications and changes to maintenance regimes to enable achievement of the Plant life guidance. - Develop best practice and offer advice and maintenance services to others.